sofianefarkhani/projet-i3-sneaker/config/config-doc.md

 - loader: False
     To see when the loader loads its images.

+- tensorflow: '4'
+    This must be an integer: 0, 1, 2, 3, or 4.
+    Refer to tensorflow's 'TF_CPP_MIN_LOG_LEVEL' environment variable for more information.

 > logs

-The same as talkative, but for printing in the logs instead.
+The same as talkative, but for printing in the logs file instead.
+There is no logging for the tensorflow debuging messages.

 > gui: